HilliamT/Vapor-Authenticator/README.md

 * Use the app as your main device authenticator!
 * Generate Steam Guard codes to login to different websites using your Steam account
 * Revoke the authenticator with little hassle
+* View and switch between all of your accounts
 * Access proxy Steamcommunity.com web sessions as your other accounts
-* View and switch between all of your accounts
 * View your Steam profile in a jiffy
+* Login to the app via OAuth using just a previous username

 #### `Trading`
 * See all your trades via web session